 Efficient, effective and sustainable transport systems

-Commissioned by: Bundesministerium für Umwelt, Naturschutz, Bau und Reaktorsicherheit (BMUB); UK Department for Business, Energy & Industrial Strategy (BEIS)
+Commissioned by: Bundesministerium für Umwelt, Naturschutz und nukleare Sicherheit (BMU); UK Department for Business, Energy & Industrial Strategy (BEIS)

-To counter the trend of rising CO2 emissions, the Peruvian Government, led by its Ministry of Transport, is developing TRANSPerú – Nationally Appropriate Mitigation Actions (NAMA): over 70 measures designed to reduce greenhouse gas emissions in the transport sector.
-The NAMA facility, financed by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and the UK Department of Energy & Climate Change (DECC), is supporting these actions as part of the NAMA Support Project (NSP).
+To counteract the trend of rising CO2 emissions, the Peruvian Government, led by its Ministry of Transport and Communications, is developing the TRANSPerú – Nationally Appropriate Mitigation Actions (NAMA): over 70 measures designed to reduce greenhouse gas emissions in the transport sector.
+The NAMA facility, financed by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the UK Department for Business, Energy & Industrial Strategy (BEIS), is supporting these actions as part of the NAMA Support Project (NSP).

-The NAMA Support Project (TRANSPerú) implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH supports the Peruvian Ministry of Transport in creating structures to establish an efficient local public transport system.
+The NAMA Support Project (TRANSPerú) implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH supports the Peruvian Ministry of Transport and Communications (Ministerio de Transportes y Comunicaciones – MTC) in creating structures to establish an efficient local public transport system.
 This includes adapting legal and institutional frameworks and improving selected processes, including transport planning and emission monitoring (‘measurable, reportable and verifiable’ [MRV]).

-Five working groups form the core of the new implementing structure, the multi-sector committee.
-They are made up of relevant actors from the Peruvian Government and representatives from the private sector and non-governmental organisations.
+Five working groups form the core of the newly created implementation structure, the so-called Multisector Committee.
+They are made up of relevant actors from the Peruvian Government and representatives of the private sector and non-governmental organisations.
 Their work covers:

 - Institutional development to improve the management of local urban transport and introduce an integrated local public transport system